skglobal-jsc/kivy-base-app/{{cookiecutter.repo_name}}/README.md

 ```

 - To create installer:
     - Windows: download [Inno Setup](http://www.jrsoftware.org/isinfo.php) and run `.\buildtools\create-installer.iss`.
-Output file will save in `Output` folder.
+Output file will save in `.\buildtools\Output` folder.
     - Mac: run cmd `pkgbuild --install-location /Applications --component 'dist/{{cookiecutter.project_name}}.app' 'dist/Install {{cookiecutter.project_name}}.pkg'`

-- For Android/iOS, should use Mac to pack and have [buildozer fork of Sk-global](https://github.com/Thong-Tran/buildozer/tree/fix-errors).
+- For Android/iOS, should use Mac to pack and install latest [buildozer fork of Sk-global](https://github.com/Thong-Tran/buildozer/tree/fix-errors).
 When you change code in project, please run cmd again.

     - Android: (you should have java 8 to create apk)